othermod/I2C-Linux-Gamepad-using-ADS1015-ADS1115-and-MCP23017/README.md

 # I2C Analog/Digital Gamepad for the Raspberry Pi

+## Overview

+This project allows you to create a gamepad using two I2C modules, suitable for a variety of games on the Raspberry Pi.
+The gamepad created can handle both analog and digital input, giving you a full-fledged gaming experience.
+This project is perfect for gaming enthusiasts looking for a fun and engaging DIY project, educators teaching technology or programming, and anyone interested in learning more about the interaction between hardware and software in game controllers.

 ## Introduction
-This project allows you to create a full gamepad using two I2C modules, suitable for use with a variety of games on the Raspberry Pi.

 The ADS1015 or ADS1115 handle analog input for the joystick, and the MCP23017 handles digital input for up to 16 buttons.
+By the end of this guide, you'll have a functional gamepad that you can use with your favorite games on your Raspberry Pi.

 ## Prerequisites
 Hardware: